CNugteren/CLBlast/README.md

 Alternatively, you can also supply your tuning parameters programmatically through the CLBlast API.
 This is especially useful if you tune for specific non-standard arguments (e.g. a rectangular or a very small matrix).
 To do so, you can call the `OverrideParameters` function which will set new parameters for a specific kernel.
 At the first next call of the target routine, CLBlast will compile a new binary and use it together with the new parameters from then on.
 Until `OverrideParameters` is called again of course.
 See the [API documentation](doc/clblast.md#overrideparameters-override-tuning-parameters-auxiliary-function) for more details.

+After the kernels are tuned, you can run the `clblast_tuner_routine_xgemm` tuner to optimize the high-level GEMM routine, i.e. selecting which method to use: the direct kernel or the in-direct kernel.

 Compiling the correctness tests (optional)
 -------------